 Your map might contain multiple Elasticsearch indices.
 This can occur when your map contains two or more layers with Elasticsearch sources from different indices.
 This can also occur with a single layer with an Elasticsearch source and a Term join.

 Searching across multiple indices might sometimes result in empty layers.
 The most common cause for empty layers are searches for a field that exists in one index, but does not exist in other indices.

-Disable search for layeredit
+Disable global search for a layeredit

-Use _index in your searchedit
+Use _index in a searchedit